TheBolly/SynX/README.md

 ```
 2. Make a new class that implements Serializable.
 Add all the attributes that you want to be sent to the other servers.
 For this example, I'll call this class "SerializableExample".
 3. Use `SynX.instance().broadcast("Example", Serializable object)` to send data to all your servers.
 The parameters of this method are a channel name (you choose one) and an object of the class that you made on step 2 that contains the data you want to be sent to the other servers.
 4. Implement the ChannelListener interface to your main plugin class.
 Implement the `onPacketReceived(Packet packet)` method on your main plugin class.
 The packet object is the data received from the other servers.
-You can convert data back to an object by using `Utils.convertFromBytes(SerializableExample.class, packet.getData())`
+You can convert data back to an object by using `SynXUtils.convertFromBytes(SerializableExample.class, packet.getData())`
 5. In your plugin onEnable method, register the channel with `SynX.instance().register(this, "Example", this)`.
 The parameters of this method are the plugin instance, a channel name (the same you choose previously for the broadcast method), and an object that implements the ChannelListener interface (in our example, it's the plugin main class).